msiric/boggle-solver/README.md

 A recursive algorithm is used to iterate through all of the adjacent letters and test the validity of the word at a certain position using a trie data structure.
 If the current word is not valid, there is no need to check for additional suffixes of the word and the program can safely skip to the next letter in the grid.
-All of the steps are saved in order so that they can be animated later once the algorithm completes.
+All of the steps are saved so they could be animated once the algorithm completes.

 ## License